elchead/blog/content/posts/life-philosophy/index.md

 Learning is the path to growth, it empowers, and is the seed for positive change.

 Share your knowledge - through writing on the internet, open source projects.
 It might be useful to someone else.
 And what is knowledge worth if not shared / applied?

-### Time is precious
-Time is limited an you don't want to regret not having had enough time for what really matters.

-Don't watch movies, TV series or shows and don't play games.
-It's not a good use of time.
-If I do it's to socialize with friends as an exception.

-Money can save time: by saving commute time, paying for the extra service, delegating tasks that are not a good time investment.

-Respect other people's time and make an effort to be a good communicator.

-Traditional 9 to 5 jobs go against the appreciation of time.
-It does not align with our own schedule and energy to be productive and measures work by time, when it should really be measured by value.
-Are we really productive long-term working 8 or more hours?
-Rather prefer to get a bit done every day.

-### Say no
-Say no to work, people and places you don't like.
-Be reluctant to commit.
-Say you come back later to make a decision.
-Most bad decisions are made impulsively under pressure.

-The more you take on, the less you will achieve.

-Think twice before comitting to a plan.
-Even if it feels like "hell yeah" it's often worth to give it another thought when you feel less emotional about it.
-Everything seems more important in the moment.
-Write it down for later.
-Time tells how things really are.

-It seems appealing to do x, to learn y, but what's the cost for your other priorities?
-Would you enjoy the process, or do you just want the outcome?

-There are too many options.
-Commit.f

 ### Get wealthy
 Provide value to society.
 Creating value without asking for anything in return is unsustainable.